 from haarlem to harlem

-Our short documentary film about emerging artist Alanna Airitam has been submitted to a select few film festivals, and will premiere at Museum of Photographic Arts on March 28, 2018, and is now available on The Artist Odyssey.
+Our short documentary film about emerging artist Alanna Airitam premiered at Museum of Photographic Arts on March 28, 2018, and is now available on The Artist Odyssey.
 See our PRESS page for an excellent review of this film by KPBS Film Reviewer Beth Accomando.
 Film Summary: Fatigued by incessant news of black people being shot and killed, and with the election as the final straw, artist Alanna Airitam decided create a body of work to portray black people as she knows them to be, which is far from the media's persistently negative narrative.
 “I was tired of the narrative that we aren’t worthy of being treated with respect, that we aren’t beautiful, that we don’t belong,” she says.
 Alanna set out to prove these negative messages false with images that reveal the “true grace, pride, beauty, power, and strength” of black people in the face of all they have suffered.

 Tribal Baroque: Beingness

 Here is a trailer for the award-winning short documentary film we made for The Artist Odyssey featuring two artists – one channeling a Pink Angel, the other an Egyptian God – who use operatic voices, violin, and dance to express life, love, death and what it means to BE.
 Our film follows Thoth & Lila’Angelique of Tribal Baroque behind the makeup and the stage and into their personal realm, an extraordinary land of their own making, where art and identity are one.

 Visions of Home